BenjaminJamesKearns/Debugging/README.md

 # Debugging
 ------
-I will be debugging on simple and one complex Ruby program.
+I will be debugging one simple and one complex Ruby program.